T-84 Oplot MBT

 The latest version of the T-84 offered for the export market also features an automated gear shifting rather than a mechanical gear selector, new driver's steering controls (the driver now steers the vehicle with a steering T-bar rather than tillers, thus reducing the load on the driver), an air conditioning system, projectile muzzle velocity sensor, and other improvements.

 The T-84 uses locally produced components and subsystems, although systems of foreign origin can be incorporated at the customer's request.
 The T-84 MBT is a very efficient fighting machine intended to fulfil the mission of providing mobile protected firepower in all types of terrain.
 The T-84 is very well protected, has good battlefield mobility as well as good strategic mobility, and is able to undertake a wide range of battlefield missions on a 24 hour basis under all weather conditions.
+The main armament comprises a stabilized 125-mm KBA3 smoothbore gun fed by a carousel-type automatic loader and fitted with a thermal sleeve and fume extractor (bore evacuator).
+The gun is stabilized in both elevation and traverse.
+The main gun has a quick-replacement barrel which can be changed under field conditions without the need to remove the gun from the tank.
+The automatic loader, which is built into an autonomous armoured module, is sitting in the fore body section of the tank.
+The specific feature of the tank is that it is fitted with a guided missile system [indigenously-designed KOMBAT] to enable the main gun to fire a laser guided missile and engage targets out to 5,000 m.
+The missiles are stowed in the automatic loader in the same way as conventional ammunition.

 The T-84 was developed under the leadership of Mykhailo D. Borysiuk on the basis of the T-80UD MBT.
 The first T-84 prototype vehicle rolled out in 1994, and then several more prototype vehicles were produced.
 They were subjected to extensive company and army trials.
-After successful completion of an extensive trials programme in mid-1990, the T-84 entered service with the Ukrainian Army in 1999.
+After successful completion of an extensive trials program in mid-1990, the T-84 entered service with the Ukrainian Army in 1999.

 The T-84 was offered for export and took part in comparative evaluation trials in Greece in 1998, in Turkey in 2000 and in Malaysia in 2000 to meet these countries' requirement for a new main battle tank.
 In Turkey, a special version of the T-84 fitted with a NATO 120 mm smoothbore gun fed by a bustle-mounted automatic loader was demonstrated.